bhavnish97/Deep-Learning-Concepts/README.md

 8. LeNet-5 Architecture
 9. Early Stopping and Dropout Layers in ANN to reduce Overfitting
 10. CAT vs DOG using CNN in deep learning
+11. Zero Weight Initialization with Sigmoid and relu
-11. Data Augmentation using ImageDataGenerator
+12. Data Augmentation using ImageDataGenerator
-12. Digit Recognizer using CNN
+13. Digit Recognizer using CNN
-13. CAT vs DOG using Transfer learning
+14. CAT vs DOG using Transfer learning
-14. Basic Functional API Architecture
+15. Basic Functional API Architecture
-15. Age and Gender Prediction in an Image using Functional API
+16. Age and Gender Prediction in an Image using Functional API
-16. Simple RNN Architecture
+17. Simple RNN Architecture